 Puma therefore argued that the marks were almost identical and that its own Puma cat was exceptionally famous.

 Puma v. blue cat: Puma loses

-The CJEU, however, rejected Puma’s appeal and objections.
+The CFI, however, rejected Puma’s appeal and objections.

 In view of the visual differences and the impossibility of comparing the marks at issue phonetically, the Board of Appeal had rightly held that these marks were not identical for the purposes of its examination.
 The Court emphasised that a visual similarity of conflicting signs does not necessarily lead to a likelihood of confusion, nor does it lead to a visual “near” identity.